Gauthamram/fusionAPI/README.md

 ### Route Endpoint
 PHPUnit Tests are as for each module as Feature
-Run phpunit on teh following
+Run phpunit on the following

 - tests/AuthRoutesTest.php
 - tests/OrderRoutesTest.php